OSM-de/TelegramWikiBot/README.md

 # TelegramWikiBot
-PHP based Wiki Bot for Telegram designed for OpenStreetMap Wiki and Wikibase
+PHP based Wiki Bot for Telegram designed for OpenStreetMap Wiki and Wikidata